d2s/Documentation/_posts/2018-04-12-RsyncGUIfirststart.md

 title:  "First time start RsyncGUI"
 permalink: RsyncGUIfirststart
 ---
 This is a short guide what to do when first start of **RsyncGUI**, the App Store version (Sandboxed) of RsyncOSX.
 For more details about the various functions of RsyncGUI please see the [documentation](/AboutRsyncOSX) (RsyncOSX) about each function.
-Also be sure you understand  [the basics](/HowtoUseRsyncOSX) (RsyncOSX) about how rsync works before using RsyncGUI and rsync.

 This guide is primarily for executing synchronizing tasks to **remote servers**.
 This version does not yet support snapshot tasks.
 If you want to utilize [snapshot tasks](/Snapshots) please use RsyncOSX instead.
 If you plan only utilizing RsyncGUI on local attached volumes you can skip this guide.